Skip to main content

 Run the bootstrap command

-The knife bootstrap subcommand is used to run a bootstrap operation that installs Chef Infra Client on the target node.
+The knife bootstrap command runs a bootstrap operation that installs Chef Infra Client on a target node.
 The following steps describe how to bootstrap a node using knife.

 1. Identify the FQDN or IP address of the target node.
 The knife bootstrap command requires the FQDN or the IP address for the node to complete the bootstrap operation.